willgraham0/taxi-assignment/README.md

 ## Comments

-1. The importance of Event Schemas.
+1. The Importance of Event Schemas.

 Each microservice is totally unaware of the others but a contract does exist between them and that is the structure of the events that they produce and